MicrosoftDocs/quantum-docs/articles/quickstart-1qbit.md

 ## Create an Azure Quantum workspace

-You use the Azure Quantum service by adding a **Quantum Workspace** resource to your Azure subscription in the Azure portal.
+You use the Azure Quantum service by adding an Azure Quantum workspace resource to your Azure subscription in the Azure portal.
 An Azure Quantum workspace resource, or workspace for short, is a collection of assets associated with running quantum or optimization applications.

 To open the Azure Portal, go to https://portal.azure.com and then follow these steps: